MicrosoftDocs/azure-docs/articles/iot-operations/process-data/howto-configure-transform-stage.md

 ---
 title: Use jq to transform data in a pipeline
-description: Configure a transform pipeline stage to configure a data transformation with jq in an Azure IoT Data Processor pipeline.
+description: Configure a transform pipeline stage to configure a data transformation with jq in a data processor pipeline.
 author: dominicbetts
 ms.author: dobett
 ms.subservice: azure-data-processor